 - Structure assignments in a way that requires students to determine the quality of information needed rather than setting specific requirements for them.

 - Design assignments that encourage students to use different types of information and formats.

 - Assess your students’ research skills in advance, especially basic tasks that are essential to the completion of the assignment.

-- Make explicit the rationale for the assignment and tie it to the course learning objectives.
+- Clarify the rationale for the assignment and tie it to the course learning objectives.

-For help with assignment design, you can contact Anthony Sigismondi.
+For help with assignment design, contact Christine Moeller.